Cornell-MAE-UG/fa25-portfolio-hlo8-blip/_projects/2021-radio-rendering.md

 title: Small Wind Turbine Blade Design
 description: Final Class Project
 technologies: [Autodesk Fusion, MATLAB, Wind Tunnel, LabView]
-image: /assets/images/pr-graph.png
+image: /assets/images/photo.png
 ---
 ## MAE 4272 – Fluids and Heat Transfer Laboratory, Cornell University
 ---
 #### Project Overview

 As part of MAE 4272, our team designed, fabricated, and tested blades for a small-scale horizontal-axis wind turbine.
 The objective was to maximize power extraction while satisfying geometric, material, and operational constraints imposed by a laboratory wind tunnel environment.
 Rather than optimizing performance at a single wind speed, the blade was designed for operation in a realistic wind environment described by a Weibull distribution, reflecting how turbines operate in practice.
-The project combined aerodynamic theory, numerical modeling, CAD design, and experimental testing.
+The project combined aerodynamic theory, numerical modeling, CAD design, and experimental testing and was done to improve our insight and understanding of these topics.

 #### Design Process